underscoreio/essential-slick/src/pages/6-joins.md

   usersAndRooms.result
 ~~~

-...but the nested tuples will come back again later on in our code..
+...but our results will contain nested tuples.
+That's OK, if that's what you want.
-Typically we want to `map` over the query to flatten the results and
+But typically we want to `map` over the query to flatten the results and
 select the columns we want:

 ~~~ scala